40+ things to do in Plymouth with kids

 As well as wandering around the aquarium at your own pace you can also see several daily shows and talks at the different tanks.
 If you have older kids then I’d recommend trying to plan these into your day to get the most out of your experience.
 Please check what’s currently possible with the Aquarium.

 The NMA is a great day out with kids of all ages and one of the top things to do in Plymouth on a rainy day.
+It’s also one of our top recommendations for things to do in Devon with toddlers as it’s accessible and easy for little ones to peer into the enormous tanks.

 Find out more about visiting the National Marine Aquarium.